 If your car is recovered after a claim, comprehensive coverage will still cover any damages incurred while it’s stolen.

-But if you haven’t spent the payout amount on a replacement vehicle, it might be as simple as returning the claim amount.
-Every situation is different, so you will have to work out something with your insurance provider.
+But if you haven’t spent the payout amount on a replacement car, it might be as simple as returning the claim amount.
+Every situation is different.
+You’ll have to work out something with your insurer.

 Tips for preventing car theft

-Car theft is frightening and can happen to anyone.
-But there are ways to prevent your vehicle from falling victim to theft.
+Car theft can happen to anyone.
+But you can prevent your car from falling victim to theft.

 “Besides the obvious tips on car theft prevention, such as keeping your doors locked and windows closed, and not leaving the car running, you should always park in well-lit areas,” Arevalo says.

-Additionally, car owners should install anti-theft devices in their vehicles, like alarms.
-Some auto insurance companies even offer discounts for taking such preventative measure.
+Car owners should also install anti-theft devices in their cars, like alarms.
+Some car insurance companies offer discounts for taking this preventative measure.

-As for DiPaolo, she says the ordeal taught her more than just what her insurance covers.
-She no longer leaves her keys in her vehicle unattended.
+As for DiPaolo, she says it taught her more than what her insurance covers.
+She never leaves her keys in her car unattended.

 “This incident made me more aware of my surroundings and not to be lazy or have excuses,” DiPaolo says.
 “I live in a nice and quiet neighborhood it could happen anywhere.
 Lesson learned — we got lucky!”